CBS Building: Plaza

 Surrounding the building is a plaza that is about 3.5 ft below the Sixth Avenue sidewalk.
 It is reached by a flight of five steps from that street.
 The eastern part of the plaza is slightly lower, being six steps below 52nd Street and seven steps below 53rd Street.
 The plaza contains Canadian black granite pavers, the same material used in the facade.
 In contrast to the nearly contemporary Seagram Building, which had a decorative plaza with fountains and plants, the CBS Building's plaza was designed solely as a backdrop for the tower.
 Consequently, the plaza was not designed with seating, and there were no storefronts at plaza level.
 Before his death, Saarinen had written of his belief that a tower should stand as a solitary mass, detached from shorter buildings.

 At the time of the building's construction, New York City planners were considering enacting the 1961 Zoning Resolution, which would allow skyscrapers to have a slab-like shape and additional floor area in exchange for the inclusion of ground-level open spaces.
 When he was designing the CBS Building, Saarinen had calculated that each story would need to have a floor area of about 20,000 ft2 to be profitable, even though the new zoning would have allowed only 16000 ft2 for each floor.
-The plaza around the CBS Building helped influence the 1961 legislation.
+The presence of the plaza around the CBS Building helped influence the content of the zoning resolution, which was passed later in 1961.
 In the 1980s, an additional plaza was built to the east, connecting 52nd and 53rd streets and separating the CBS Building from EF Hutton's then-new building at 31 West 52nd Street.
+Large planters were added around the plaza in the 1990s and demolished in the 2020s.